 Tip #7 Update your old blog posts

-This is my number one secret to writing engaging blog posts!
+This is my Biggest secret on how to writing engaging blog posts!

 Updating your blog posts is also a good practice for other reasons.
 Editing later will help you catch any typos or grammatical mistakes you might have made.
 It happens.
 Additionally, you’re bound to come up with a new idea or a better way to word things.